Shakiran-Nannyombi/AutoChain-Nexus/README.md

 **🌐 Live System**: [https://autochainnexus.duckdns.org](https://autochainnexus.duckdns.org)

-**Built with ❤️ using Laravel 12, FastAPI, Spring Boot, and cloud-native technologies**
+### Built with ❤️ using Laravel 11, FastAPI, Spring Boot, and cloud-native technologies

-*Deployed on Render • Database by Supabase • Domain by Duck DNS*
+#### Deployed on Render • Database by Supabase • Domain by Duck DNS